redmond2742/GTSS-Signal-Builder/replit.md

-✓ Added map-based city selection with reverse geocoding for accurate agency location setup ✓ Integrated location picker directly into agency config with tabbed interface ✓ Added auto-population of agency name and ID based on selected map location
+✓ Added map-based city selection with reverse geocoding for accurate agency location setup ✓ Integrated location picker directly into agency config with tabbed interface ✓ Added auto-population of agency name and ID based on selected map location ✓ Built location picker directly into agency config (removed tabs) with "Use My Location" button ✓ Updated signal maps to use agency coordinates as center point for better map positioning

 ## System Architecture